Raghnall Ó Floinn

-Raghnall Ó Floinn FSA is an Irish art historian and former director of the National Museum of Ireland (NMI), who joined its staff in 1976 and becoming its director in 2013.
+Raghnall Ó Floinn, FSA (August 1953 – 10 December 2024) was an Irish art historian who was the director of the National Museum of Ireland.
+He joined its staff in 1976 and served as its director from 2013 to 2018.

+Biography

-Ó Floinn studied at University College Dublin, attaining a MA in Celtic Archaeology in 1976, and joined the NMI that year as Assistant Keeper in the Irish Antiquities Division.
-He has published a wide variety of books and papers on bog bodies, the archeology of the early Irish church, and Insular art (particularly metalwork).
+Born in August 1953, Ó Floinn studied at University College Dublin, attaining a Master of Arts in Celtic Archaeology in 1976, and joined the NMI that year as Assistant Keeper in the Irish Antiquities Division.
+He published a wide variety of books and papers on bog bodies, the archeology of the early Irish church, and insular art (particularly metalwork).
 He co-authored an overview of the museum's collection with his predecessor as NMI director, Pat Wallace.

-He has also acted as chairman of the Council of National Cultural Institutions, and a vice-chairman of the Society for Medieval Archaeology, London.
+He also acted as chairman of the Council of National Cultural Institutions, and a vice-chairman of the Society for Medieval Archaeology, London.

+Ó Floinn died on 10 December 2024, at the age of 71.